 There are plenty of single parents who make the situation work.
-However, most individuals would agree that if you’ve got a partner or spouse, that makes the parenting duties easier.
+However, most individuals would agree that if you’ve got a partner or spouse, that makes parenting duties easier.
 You might feel overwhelmed on your own, but if you have someone by your side who can help support you, the process will probably go a lot smoother.

-Sometimes, though, you and your partner or spouse might run into problems if you can’t agree on a particular parenting technique.
+Sometimes, you and your partner or spouse might run into problems if you can’t agree on a particular parenting technique.
 Maybe you’re reaching the point where you’re fighting about how to raise your kids.

 How to Agree Regarding Parenting Techniques

 No one in the family will enjoy these situations.
 The parents and the child are likely to feel stressed if there are no clear-cut parenting guidelines regarding different situations.